evhub/coconut/FAQ.md

 ### I don't know Python very well, should I still try to learn Coconut?

 Maybe.
-If you only know the very basics of Python, but are also very familiar with functional programming, then definitely—Coconut will let you continue to use all your favorite tools of functional programming while you make your way through learning Python.
+If you know the very basics of Python, and are also very familiar with functional programming, then definitely—Coconut will let you continue to use all your favorite tools of functional programming while you make your way through learning Python.
 If you're not very familiar either with Python, or with functional programming, then you may be better making your way through a Python tutorial before you try learning Coconut.
 That being said, using Coconut to compile your pure Python code might still be very helpful for you, since it will alleviate having to worry about version incompatibility.

 ### Why isn't Coconut purely functional?